TestAutomationMultiverse/Data_Quality_Engineering/docs/data_engineering.md

 # Fundamentals of data engineering

+source of this data is a summery of "[**Fundamentals of Data Engineering**](https://www.oreilly.com/library/view/fundamentals-of-data/9781098108298/)"

 In today's data-driven environment, businesses continuously face the challenge of harnessing and interpreting vast amounts of information.
 Data engineering is a crucial intersection of technology and business intelligence and plays a critical role in everything from data science to machine learning and artificial intelligence.

 So, what makes data engineering indispensable?
 In a nutshell: its ability to convert raw data into actionable insights.